 Research overview

-I am broadly interested in the ocean region called the “inner shelf.”
-This is the section offshore of the surfzone (where surface waves break) and onshore of where the interior is relatively free of boundary friction (figure from Moulton et al., 2022).
-A combination of observational and numerical methods are needed in inner-shelf research as the dynamics involve many processes across time-space scales.
-Therefore, you will often find me working in collaboration with teams.
-This is part of the fun of doing science!
+I am broadly interested in the nearshore ocean region called the “inner shelf.”
+This is the section just offshore of the surfzone (where waves break) and shoreward of where the interior is relatively free of boundary friction.
+A combination of observational and numerical methods are needed in inner-shelf research as the dynamics involve many processes across time-space scales (see this figure from Moulton et al., 2022).
+Therefore, you will often find me working in collaboration with teams from around the world.
+This is the fun of doing science!

 Below are links to research partners and products.
 You can also find some animations on my YouTube page.